 In fact, PowWeb’s online presence is more like a ghost town than an example of a thriving company.
 Their blog has not been updated since a post in August of 2008 and the design is old school, with a link to their Flickr images (a total of six).
 PowWeb’s social media accounts do not get updated often, with sporadic posts aimed at advertising rather than relaying news.
 The corporate Facebook page has only 113 likes and their Twitter profile is even worse, with only 30 updates and a total of 48 followers.

 One gets the sense that this company started out strong but has been fizzling in the past several years.
 It’s not an encouraging sign when staff members stop blogging and simply accept dismal social media performance as normal.

-The shared hosting plan comes with the following features:
+The budget shared hosting plan comes with the following features: